Skip to main content

 Deephaven Kafka tables can be append-only, blink, or ring.

-• Append-only tables add one row for every message ingested — thus, table size and memory consumption can grow rapidly.
+• Append-only tables keep every row.
+Table size (and thus, memory consumption) can grow indefinitely.
 Set this value with table_type = TableType.append().

-• Blink tables only keep the set of rows received during the last update cycle.
-This forms the basis for more advanced use cases when used in combination with stateful table aggregations like last_by.
-For blink tables without any downstream table operations, aggregations or listeners, the new messages will appear as rows in the table for one Update Graph cycle, then disappear on the next Update Graph cycle.
-A blink table is the default.
-You can set this value to table_type = TableType.blink() to be explicit, but this is not required.
+• Blink tables only keep the set of rows from the current update cycle.
+This forms the basis for more advanced use cases when combined with stateful table aggregations like last_by.
+For blink tables without any downstream table operations, aggregations or listeners, the new messages will appear as rows in the table for one update cycle, then disappear on the next update cycle.
+You can set this value to table_type = TableType.blink() to be explicit, but this is not required, as this is the default.

 Launching Kafka with Deephaven

 Deephaven has an official docker-compose file that contains the Deephaven images along with images from Redpanda.
-Redpanda allows us to input data directly into a Kafka stream from the terminal.
+Redpanda lets us input data directly into a Kafka stream from the terminal.
 This is just one of the supported Kafka-compatible event streaming platforms.
 Many more are available.

 Save this locally as a docker-compose.yml file, and launch with docker compose up.